bobleesj/learn-swift-with-bob/course/swift-fundamentals/set-tuple.md

 }
 ```

-### Tertiary Operator
+### Ternary Operator
-You may use tertiary operator as an alternative to achieve the same result above.
+You may use ternary operator as an alternative to achieve the same result above.
 You will learn more in [1011_intro_operators](/course/swift-fundamentals/intro-operators.md)

 ```swift
 for number in 1...50 {